OSSimulation/iOS-artwork/README.md

 ### What's in this directory?

 The `iOS-artwork.py` script is the main workhorse here.
-It's probably the only thing you'll want to use.
+It's the only thing you'll want to use.

-The `generate-from-macho-binary.py` script is a helper that is capable of cracking a Mach-O binary, such as `UIKit`, and finding appropriate symbols for image information.
+The `generate-legacy-metadata.py` script is a helper that is capable of reading structs from SDK Mach-O binaries, such as `UIKit`, and finding appropriate symbols and offsets for images.
+You shouldn't use this.

-The `supported_artwork_files` directory contains a bunch of JSON files that have information about supported `.artwork` files and the images they contain.
+The `legacy_metadata` directory contains a bunch of JSON files that have metadata about supported `.artwork` files and the images they contain.
+There's a `README` in there that explains more: as the name implies, this directory only contains metadata for "legacy"-style `.artwork` files.
+Modern `.artwork` files found in iOS6 don't need this metadata because the `.artwork` files themselves contain it.

 Finally, the `artwork` directory is a Python package that contains most of the interesting code for making things work.